quasarframework/icongenie/README.md

 # quasar-icon-factory - Work in Progress
-creates a set of **SQUARE** favicons, webicons, pwa-icons and electron-icons as well as iOS, Windows Store and MacOS icons from an original 1240x1240 square icon that retains transparency and also minifies the assets.
-It will also create splash screens and svgs.
+This node module outputs a set of **SQUARE** favicons, webicons, pwa-icons and electron-icons as well as iOS, Windows Store and MacOS icons from an original 1240x1240 square icon that retains transparency and also **minifies** the assets.
+It will also create splash screens and two different types of svgs.

 It works cross-platform to even generate those pesky `.icns` and `.ico` files for some reason still used by Electron apps and in the case of the latter prefered by some browsers and webscrapers (favicon.ico) - even though modern development guidelines for Apple and Windows recommend using `.png`.

 It has three main interfaces (CLI, API and Webpack 4) and although it is built for the Quasar-Framework, it should work anywhere you can run node.
+It is designed to be a very useful tool that you will be glad to have lying around.

 > If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
 If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height.
 You have been warned.

 ## How it Works
-There are four things that icon-factory does with your original file.
-It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will sort these icons into folders.
+There are 5 1/2 things that icon-factory does with your original file.
+It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will create SVG assets.
+Finally it will sort these icons into folders.

 Here is the description of these general functions that are used internally to compose icon sets and if you just want to use them, feel free:

 - **build** - This function creates all assets requested from the sizes object or presets object.
 - **minify** - The default usage minifies all assets in the target folder in-place with `pngquant`.
 Compared to using `pngcrush --brute`, it is a relatively fast process.
 If you are not in a hurry and want the best results, consider using pngcrush instead.
 - **icns** - This will create the special MacOS (icns) and Windows icon (ico) files.
 - **favicon** - This will create the classical and never going out of style favicon.ico
+- **svg** - With this command you can trace the outlines of your PNG to create an SVG and style it with some options.
+- **svgduochrome** - This tool will help you make a posterized SVG from your PNG.
+Choose your colors and setting wisely.

 There are five composed "recipes" that will create icons for you according to your needs as assembled by our research: